timescale/docs/mst/saml-okta-mst.md

 ## Before you begin

 1. Create a new authentication method in MST.
-1. Create the Okta application and assign users to the Okta application.
+1. Create the Okta application and assign users to it.

 <procedure>